Nutrition for night blindness

 Apart from the blue fish (salmon, sardine, mackerel, tuna, etc) there are some vegetable food that can provide them.
 The first can be obtained primarily from soybean oil, sunflower, corn oil and wheat germ, vegetables, nuts and whole grains.
 The second is obtained primarily from linseed oil, rapeseed and soy, whole grains, vegetables, pumpkin seeds or nuts.

-More information about night blindness and its natural treatment in the listing above.
+More information about night blindness and its natural treatment.